-The KIDA team acknowledges all the institues and countries participating in the development of this database.
+The KIDA team acknowledges all the institues and countries participating in the development of

 List of agencies funding this project is available below.

 Web Developer (maintainer):

 Molecules have been drawn with Jmol: an open-source Java viewer for chemical structures in 3D. http://www.jmol.org/.

 Some of the InChi codes and keys have been taken from the NIST database (link: http://webbook.nist.gov/chemistry/form-ser.html) or from Wikipedia.
 Some InChiKeys have been generated using the online ChemSpider convertor (link: http://www.chemspider.com/WebServices/WSInChIDemo.aspx).